MuhammadAmmarSattar/System-App/README.md

 ## Connecting via TCP (Emulators)
 1. **Ensure TCP connection is configured** for the emulator.
-2. **Run the following ADB command** to forward the TCP port (8080) on the emulator to the Appning Hub: **adb -s emulator-5554 forward tcp:8080 tcp:8080**
+2. **Run the following ADB command** to forward the TCP port (8080) on the emulator to the Appning Hub.

+   Run the command: `adb -s emulator-5554 forward tcp:8080 tcp:8080`
-3. This command ensures that the emulator can communicate with the Appning Hub over the TCP protocol on port 8080.
+4. This command ensures that the emulator can communicate with the Appning Hub over the TCP protocol on port 8080.
 Make sure the emulator device ID (`emulator-5554`) matches your running instance.
-4. Start the Appning Stage app, and click on connect button.
+5. Start the Appning Stage app, and click on connect button.

 ## Data Transmitted
 Log example when sending data: